RoSchmi/PlatformIO/README.md

 Shows how to transfere sensor data to Azure Storage Tables.
 App running on the Wio Terminal developed on PlatformIO using Arduino Code, Microsoft Azure C SDK and espressif arduino-esp32 HTTPClient.
 This is still work in progress, creating tables and inserting Entities is already working.

+### Wio_Terminal_Get_GitHub_Example
+Modified example from Seeed: Getting Data from GitHub.
+This example uses the new Seeed eRPCWiFi library